-An RF-Shielding door assembly reduces the amount of radio-frequency and/or electromagnetic energy that is transmitted across an opening.
+A Radio Frequency (RF) shielding door assembly reduces the amount of radio-frequency and/or electromagnetic energy that is transmitted across an opening.
 Often RF door and frame assemblies are designed to achieve acoustic as well as radio frequency attenuation.

+Door and frame assemblies meet combined radio frequency standards.
 The drop in energy transmitted across the opening (attenuation) is measured in decibels.
 The performance can be specified as a particular attenuation at a particular frequency (i.e. 40dB at 1GHz), as a consistent attenuation across a band of frequencies (i.e. 25dB from 400Mhz through 10GHz), or as varying attenuation across a band of frequencies (i.e. 25dB at 200Mhz, 35dB at 800MHz, 40db at 1.2GHz).

 Are painted steel products acceptable in an RF environment?